-For More Information Contact: Steven Schupak, Sr. Transportation Analyst, Toll Road & Motorist Services; (714) 560-5988; e-mail sschupak@octa.net
+For More Information Contact: Kirk Avila, Toll Road & Motorist Services; (714) 560-5988; e-mail kavila@octa.net

-CALIFORNIA: Extension of I-15 HOT Lanes in San Diego
+CALIFORNIA: I-15 Managed Lanes in San Diego

 The I-15 HOT lanes (described in the previous section on "Converting HOV Lanes to HOT Lanes") are being extended to create a 20-mile "Managed Lanes" facility in the median of Interstate 15 (I-15) between State Route 163 and State Route 78.
 When completed, there will be a four-lane facility in the median with a moveable barrier, multiple access points from the regular highway lanes, and direct access ramps for buses from five transit centers.
 A high frequency bus rapid transit (BRT) system is under development and will operate in the managed lanes.
 Seven pricing alternatives were considered.
 A preferred pricing alternative was selected which calls for dynamic tolling involving a skewed per mile rate, which would vary the toll based on actual congestion levels and distance traveled, derived from the entry and exit points to the lanes.